nativelibs4java/Scalaxy/FastCaseClasses/README.md

 This simple experiment makes all case classes use that new trick, thanks to a compiler plugin!

-It can be combined with [Scalaxy/Streams](https://github.com/ochafik/Scalaxy/tree/master/Streams) (which avoids tuples and intermediate collections in for-comprehensions), getting you one step closer to GC paradise :-)
+It can be combined with [Scalaxy/Streams](https://github.com/ochafik/Scalaxy/tree/master/Streams) (which avoids creating many tuples and intermediate collections in for-comprehensions), getting you one step closer to GC paradise :-)

 # Usage

     scalaVersion := "2.11.4"

+    resolvers += Resolver.sonatypeRepo("snapshots")

     autoCompilerPlugins := true